minhhoangbui/minhhoangbui.github.io/_posts/2019-09-06-pose-extraction.md

 The original implementation is on Caffe and quite heavy.
 There has been tremendous effort to bring this architecture to mobile devices or embedded systems, [Lightweight OpenPose](https://arxiv.org/pdf/1905.08711.pdf) is one of those.
-In this implementation, they use lightweight backbones like MobileNetV2 or ShuffleNet.
+In this implementation, they use lightweight backbones like MobileNetV2 or ShuffleNet instead of VGG16.
 Furthermore, they leverage shared computation to accelerate inference speed.
-Having said that, from my observation, its accuracy is not high enough for real-time applications.
+Having said that, from my observation, its accuracy is not high enough for real-life applications.

 In Lightweight OpenPose, initial predictions of keypoints and PAFs are made like this:
 ```python